vfarcic/devops24/manuscript/04-helm.md

 ...
 ```

 If you expected an empty output or an error stating that `jenkins` does not exist, you were wrong.
-The Chart is still in the system, only this time it's status is `DELETED`.
+The Chart is still in the system, only this time its status is `DELETED`.
 You'll notice that all the resources are gone though.

 When we execute `helm delete [THE_NAME_OF_A_CHART]`, we are only removing the Kubernetes resources.
 The Chart is still in the system.
 We could, for example, revert the `delete` action and return to the previous state with Jenkins up-and-running again.